Asymptotic properties of linear field equations in anti-de Sitter space: Introduction

 In the case of Maxwell's equations, we define the electric and magnetic field $E_i = F\left(e_0,e_i\right)$ and $H_i = \star_{g_{AdS}} F\left(e_0,e_i\right)$ respectively.
 Here $\star_{g_{AdS}}$ is the Hodge dual with respect to the AdS metric.
 The dissipative boundary condition then takes the form \ben{intromd} r^2 \left(E_A + \epsilon_A{}^{B} H_B\right) \to 0, \qquad \textrm{ as } r \to \infty \, , \een which means that the Poynting vector points outwards, allowing energy to leave the spacetime.

 Finally, in the case of the Bianchi equations, we define the electric and magnetic part of the Weyl tensor $E_{AB} = W\left(e_0,e_A,e_0,e_B\right)$ and $H_{AB}=\star_{g_{AdS}} W \left(e_0,e_A,e_0,e_B\right)$ respectively.
-The dissipative boundary conditions can then be expressed as \ben{introweyld} r^3 \left( E_{AB} - \frac{1}{2} \delta_{AB} E_C{}^C + \epsilon_{(A}{}^{C} H_{B) C}\right) \to 0, \qquad \textrm{ as } r \to \infty \, . \een Interpreting the Bianchi equations as a linearisation of the full vacuum Einstein equations, we can understand these boundary conditions in terms of the metric perturbations as implying a relation between the Cotton-York tensor of the conformal metric on $\scri$ and the ``stress-energy tensor'' of the boundary\footnote{We use here the nomenclature of the putative AdS/CFT correspondence.}.
+Introducing the trace-free part of $E_{AB}$ as $\hat{E}_{AB} = E_{AB} - \frac{1}{2}\delta_{AB} E_C{}^C$ and similarly for $H_{AB}$, the dissipative boundary conditions can then be expressed as: \ben{introweyld} r^3 \left( \hat{E}_{AB}+ \epsilon_{(A}{}^{C} \hat{H}_{B) C}\right) \to 0, \qquad \textrm{ as } r \to \infty \, . \een Interpreting the Bianchi equations as a linearisation of the full vacuum Einstein equations, we can understand these boundary conditions in terms of the metric perturbations as implying a relation between the Cotton-York tensor of the conformal metric on $\scri$ and the ``stress-energy tensor'' of the boundary\footnote{We use here the nomenclature of the putative AdS/CFT correspondence.}.

 That the above boundary conditions are indeed correct, naturally dissipative, boundary conditions leading to a well-posed boundary initial value problem will be a result of the energy identity.
 While this is almost immediate in the case of the wave equation and Maxwell's equations, we will spend a considerable amount of time on the ``derivation" of (\ref{introweyld}) in the Bianchi case, see Section \ref{sec:mfs}.
-We now turn to the results.